 Pain-Relieving Drugs and Why They Can Do More Harm Than Good

-Just about all pain-relieving pain medications have significant side effects whether they are over-the-counter or prescribed by a doctor, especially when taking long-term.
+Just about all pain-relieving medications have significant side effects whether they are over-the-counter or prescribed by a doctor, especially when taken long-term.

 Opioids are narcotic pain medications that require a prescription from a doctor.
-Not only do they have potentially deadly side effects, they are highly addictive.
-They include drugs such as Hydrocodone, Oxycodone, Fentanyl, and Vicodin just to name a few.
-Additionally, opioids do not interact well with many other types of medications such as sleep meds, muscle relaxers, anxiety/depression medications, antihistamines, and more.
+Not only do they have potentially deadly side effects, but they are also highly addictive.
+They include drugs such as hydrocodone, oxycodone, fentanyl, and Vicodin, just to name a few.
+Additionally, opioids do not interact well with many other types of medications, such as sleep meds, muscle relaxers, anxiety/depression medications, antihistamines, and more.

 For the Fibromyalgia sufferer, consequences of opioid use can even heighten pain over time, rather than relieve it.
 Most people with this syndrome already have a physiological condition called “Hyperalgesia,” which is an enhanced sensitivity to pain.
 This increased sensitivity will show up on an MRI scan; the parts of the brain that process pain will “light up” brighter compared to someone who doesn’t have Fibromyalgia.

 Some research shows that the use of opioid medications disrupts the endocrine system, and for the patient with Fibromyalgia, this can lead to more problems.
 This particular research study reviewed the effects of opioid use on the hypothalamus and pituitary glands which are both “Master Hormone Regulators” and affect thyroid function, human growth Hormone regulation, estrogen, cortisol, and testosterone.
 Early indications from this study are cause for concern for the Fibromyalgia patient because of the probability of increasing pain symptoms.